opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

    4. Save and run the Postman collection.

-## Validate the configuration in Open Payment Framework Workbench
+## Validating the configuration in Open Payment Framework Workbench

    1. Log in to the open payment framework workbench.
    2. Click **Payment Integrations** in the left navigation bar.